Channable

 Use conversion value maximization strategies

-• Choose strategies such as _Maximize Conversion Value_ (without a ROAS target) to benefit from a shorter learning phase — particularly useful if you’re launching a new Google Performance Max campaign before a key season like Christmas or Black Friday.
+• Choose strategies such as Maximize Conversion Value (without a ROAS target) to benefit from a shorter learning phase as this is particularly useful if you’re launching a new Google Performance Max campaign before a key season like Christmas or Black Friday.

 Filter for promotional products

-• Only include promotional items in your ad groups, for example by applying a custom label.
+• Include only promotional items in your ads groups, for example by using a custom label.

 Make sure your budget matches seasonal demand